ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 ### On-target debugging

+Debugging is done using a GDB debugger connected to an openocd server.
-You need to install *openocd* tool on your local machine, then run the following bash script to run the openocd server.
+You need to install *openocd* tool on your local machine, then run the following bash script to start the openocd server.

 ``` shell
 $ sudo apt-get install openocd